techidaily/site-instagram-video-recordings/source/_posts/new-in-2024-tips-to-find-more-filters-for-free-instagrams-hidden-power.md

 ![Find Instagram Filter - search creator](https://images.wondershare.com/filmora/article-images/open-instagram-filter-option.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/AQn0MYjIfyI?si=rIdjT-qMRpjpJXXa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Once you have reached the creator's profile, you will have to tap on a **smiling face** to open the filters section.
 You will see all the filters that the creator has made.
 Now, select the effect you want to use by clicking on it and saving it for later.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YZma8PBO0D8?si=9-qQgGVTuChYd27a" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: How to Search New Filters on Instagram from Friends